 These machines are great for transferring your loved one from a wheelchair to the toilet or anywhere else they may need to go, including the car.

 Our favorite sit to stand lift is the Hoyer Journey.
 It’s more on the expensive side, but has all the bells and whistles you could ever want in a sit to stand.
 This lift won’t be appropriate for everyone, so we’ve included other incredible options below.
 Keep reading!

 The Story About the Sara Lift

-The sara lift by Arjohuntleigh is the most popular sit to stand lift by far.
-It’s even gotten to the point where sit to stand lifts are called sara lifts in many nursing homes (I was even taught to call it a sara lift in school), kinda like how we call cotton swabs Q-tips or tissues Kleenex.
+The Sara lift by Arjohuntleigh is the most popular sit to stand lift by far.
+It’s even gotten to the point where sit to stand lifts are called Sara lifts in many nursing homes (I was even taught to call it a Sara in school), kinda like how we call cotton swabs Q-tips or tissues Kleenex.

 It’s definitely the gold standard when it comes to lifts, but the price is so high it normally puts it out of reach for people who would like to use them at home.